Dunkolm History, Family Crest & Coats of Arms

 Early Notables of the Dunkolm family (pre 1700)

-Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; and William Duncombe (1690-1769), British author...
-Another 147 words (10 lines of text) are included under the topic Early Dunkolm Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; and William Duncombe (1690-1769), British author and playwright.

+Another 99 words (7 lines of text) are included under the topic Early Dunkolm Notables in all our PDF Extended History products and printed products wherever possible.